 - Gaiden Game: Battle Arena Toshinden URA for the Sega Saturn.

-- Guest Fighter: Earthworm Jim in the PC version of the first game.
+- Guest Fighter: Earthworm Jim in the PC version of the first game, overlapping with Joke Character.
 Rather than having his own attacks, though, he's just a skin swap of Rungo.

 - Idiosyncratic Difficulty Levels: Numbered difficulties in Toshinden 2, the "Stress Relief" and "Impossible" levels in Toshinden 3.

 - Irony: The original Toshinden was marketed by Sony as a "Saturn killer" on its release at the start of 1995.
 Eleven months later, it was ported to the Sega Saturn.

 - Eiji and Kayin have the same basic moveset (Rekku Zan/Sonic Slash and Hishouzan/Deadly Raise) although with a few differences.
 Sho functions as the "Akuma" character, with more powerful versions of all of both characters' moves.